greenelab/deep-review/sections/03_categorize.md

 EHRs are designed and optimized primarily for patient care and billing purposes, meaning research is at most a tertiary priority.
 This presents significant challenges to EHR based research in general, and particularly to data intensive deep learning research.
-EHRs are used differently even within the same health care system (@pmid:PMC3797550, @pmid:PMC3041534).
+EHRs are used differently even within the same health care system [@pmid:PMC3797550, @pmid:PMC3041534].
 Individual users have unique usage patterns, and different departments have different priorities which introduce missing data in a non-random fashion.
 Just et al. demonstrated that even the most basic task of matching patients can be challenging due to data entry issues [@pmid:27134610].
 This is before considering challenges caused by system migrations and health care system expansions through acquisitions.
 Replication between hospital systems requires controlling for both these systematic biases as well as for population and demographic effects.
 Historically, rules-based algorithms have been popular but because these are developed at a single institution and trained with a specific patient population they do not transfer easily to other populations [@doi:10.1136/amiajnl-2013-001935 ].
-Wiley et al. [@doi:10.1142/9789813207813_0050] showed that warfarin dosing algorithms often under perform in African Americans, illustrating that some of these issues are unsolved even at a treatment best practices level.
+Wiley et al.
+[@doi:10.1142/9789813207813_0050] showed that warfarin dosing algorithms often under perform in African Americans, illustrating that some of these issues are unsolved even at a treatment best practices level.

 ###### Temporal Patient Trajectories

-Traditionally, physician training programs justified long training hours by citing increased continuity of care and learning by following the progression of a disease over time, despite the known consequences of decreased mental and quality of life [@doi:pmid:15047076, @pmid:12691951, @pmid:2321788, @pmid:9089922].
+Traditionally, physician training programs justified long training hours by citing increased continuity of care and learning by following the progression of a disease over time, despite the known consequences of decreased mental and quality of life [@doi:10.1016/j.socscimed.2003.08.016,
+@doi:10.1016/S1072-7515(03)00097-8, @pmid:2321788,
+@doi:10.1016/S0277-9536(96)00227-4].
 Yet, a common practice in EHR-based research is to take a point in time snapshot and convert patient data to a traditional vector for machine learning and statistical analysis.
 This results in significant signal losses as timing and order of events provide insight into a patient's disease and treatment.
 Efforts to account for the order of events have shown promise [@doi:10.1038/ncomms5022] but require exceedingly large patient sizes due to discrete combinatorial bucketing.

-Lasko et al. [@pmid:23826094] used autoencoders on longitudinal sequences of serum urine acid measurements to identify population subtypes.
+Lasko et al. [@doi:10.1371/annotation/0c88e0d5-dade-4376-8ee1-49ed4ff238e2] used autoencoders on longitudinal sequences of serum urine acid measurements to identify population subtypes.
 More recently, deep learning has shown promise working with both sequences (Convolutional Neural Networks) [@arXiv:1607.07519] and the incorporation of past and current state (Recurrent Neural Networks, Long Short Term Memory Networks)[@arXiv:602.00357v1].

 ###### Data sharing and privacy

-Early successes using deep learning involved very large training datasets (Imagenet 1.4 million images) [@arXiv:1409.0575], but a responsibility to protect patient privacy limits the ability openly share large patient datasets.
+Early successes using deep learning involved very large training datasets (ImageNet 1.4 million images) [@arXiv:1409.0575], but a responsibility to protect patient privacy limits the ability openly share large patient datasets.
 Limited dataset sizes may restrict the number of parameters that can be trained in a model, but the lack of sharing may also hamper reproducibility and confidence in results.
 Even without sharing data, algorithms trained on confidential patient data may present security risks or accidentally allow for the exposure of individual level patient data.
 Tramer et al. [@arXiv:1609.02943] showed the ability to steal trained models via public APIs and Dwork and Roth [@doi:10.1561/0400000042] demonstrate the ability to expose individual level information from accurate answers in a machine learning model.

 Training algorithms in a differentially private manner provides a limited guarantee that the algorithms output will be equally likely to occur regardless of the participation of any one individual.
 The limit is determined by a single parameter which provides a quantification of privacy.
-Simmons et al. [doi:doi:10.1016/j.cels.2016.04.013] present the ability to perform GWASs in a differentially private manner and Abadi et al. [arXiv:1607.00133] show the ability to train deep learning classifiers under the differential privacy framework.
+Simmons et al.
+[doi:doi:10.1016/j.cels.2016.04.013] present the ability to perform GWASs in a differentially private manner and Abadi et al. [arXiv:1607.00133] show the ability to train deep learning classifiers under the differential privacy framework.
 Finally, Continuous Analysis [doi:10.1101/056473] allows for the ability to automatically track and share intermediate results for the purposes of reproducibility without sharing the original data.

 ###### Biomedical data is often "Wide"